barrelstrength/sprout-docs/docs/why-sprout.md

+---
+date: 2018-06-25
+description: Businesses, authors, designers, and developers choose to use Sprout Plugins for Craft CMS.
+---

 # Why Sprout?

 Businesses, authors, designers, and developers choose to use Sprout Plugins for Craft CMS.
 Below is a short overview of how we design our plugins with each respective audience in mind.